davporte/classy/README.md

 object.attributestable.constantA = valueA
 object.attributestable.constantB = valueB
 ```
-valueA and valueB are both immutable, as is the table object.attributes.
+valueA and valueB are both immutable, as is the table object.attributestable.
 Alternatively you could declare as follows:

 ``` Lua
 local Constants = require ('constants')